MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 }
 ```
 In this case the microstep resolution is 360 per step.
 This gives a total of 72000 steps per rotation as the motor has 200 full steps.

+Microstepping is far smoother and quieter than full or half stepping as the average current in the stepper coils is lower due to the sinusoidal nature of the input signal.
+In order to further limit the current in the coils I set the max pwm duty cycle to 50% in the sin/cos tables by setting the peak analogWrite value to 127.

 # Servo Arm Project

 ## First Steps - Interfacing Servos to the Arduino